DuqueDeTuring/books2explore/readme.md

 - David Goldblatt Photographs	David Goldblatt Photographs by David Goldblatt, Martin Parr (Hardcover) |
 - De los espejos y otros ensayos (Spanish Edition)	De los espejos y otros ensayos (Spanish Edition) by Umberto Eco (Kindle Edition)
 - Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age	Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age by Michael A. Hiltzik (Paperback)
-- Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age by Michael A. Hiltzik
 - Death So Noble: Memory, Meaning, and the First World War	Death So Noble: Memory, Meaning, and the First World War by Jonathan F. Vance (Paperback)
 - Death So Noble: Memory, Meaning, and the First World War by Jonathan F. Vance
 - Just Deserts: Debating Free Will, Daniel C. Dennett  and  Gregg D. Caruso